 Dunkirk (2017) Director: Christopher Nolan

-It received eight nominations from the Academy, including Nolan’s first nomination for directing.
+Dunkirk received eight nominations for Academy Awards, including Nolan’s first nomination for directing.
 It became the highest global box office World War II selling film since Saving Private Ryan.
 Many of the scenes were shot on location at Dunkirk.

-The conception for the film came to Christopher Nolan and his wife Emma Thomas when they sailed across the English Channel in the 1990s.
-Nolan used to film to continue his dramatic “snowball effect” theory of film, and also he was attracted to the idea of inverting the traditional Hollywood formula: the battle was not a victory, but rather an escape, and no American forces were involved in the recovery.
-He interviewed a number of war veterans for the film, and it has often been regarded as one of the more historically accurate war films ever made.
+The concept for the film came to Christopher Nolan and his wife Emma Thomas when they sailed across the English Channel in the 1990s.
+Nolan used the film to continue his dramatic “snowball effect” theory of film.
+He was also attracted to the idea of inverting the traditional Hollywood formula: the battle was not a victory, but rather an escape, and no American forces were involved in the rescue or recovery.
+Nolan interviewed a variety of war veterans for the film, and it has often been regarded as one of the more historically accurate war films ever made.

 Dunkirk is an amazing film, a rare breath of fresh air in today’s cinematic climate.
-It’s unique story-telling in multiple different time signatures, good acting, excellent directing from Christopher Nolan, top-notch special effects, and enthralling overall story make it a brilliant film, one of the best of 2017.
-It is a great war film.
+It’s unique story-telling in multiple different time signatures, top acting, excellent directing from Christopher Nolan, amazing special effects, and enthralling overall story make it a brilliant film, one of the best of 2017.